utshomax/postman-docs/src/pages/docs/api-governance/configurable-rules/spectral.md

 The following custom function named `notInEnumeration` is in a file named `not_in_enumeration`.
 The filename is defined using the **Name** field when you [create a custom function](/docs/api-governance/configurable-rules/configuring-custom-governance-functions/#adding-a-custom-function).

-> If your custom function accepts options, Postman recommends defining the expected options in a [JSON Schema](#json-schema).
-To learn about adding a JSON Schema to your custom function, see the [`createRulesetFunction` Spectral function](#createrulesetfunction).
+> If your custom function accepts options, Postman recommends adding a [JSON Schema](#json-schema) to your custom function.
+A JSON Schema enables you to define and validate your custom function's options when editing your rule.
+This requires you to export your custom function using the [`createRulesetFunction` Spectral function](#createrulesetfunction).

 The custom function checks the value of the option `values`, which is defined in the [Spectral document](#example-rule-that-uses-a-custom-function) (or ruleset) using `then.functionOptions`.
 The value of `values` is a list of numeric strings.
 If the `input` path returns a value already in the list, the rule violation is triggered.

 After the custom function, `export default` or `module.exports` references the custom function's name.
-This exports the custom function so the rule can import it using `then.function`.
+This exports the custom function so the rule can add it using `then.function`.

 ```js
 // filename: not_in_enumeration